plexus/conf-talks/2013-rulu/presentation.md

 @doc << @html
 @doc.to_html
 ```

+* tedious
+* libxml2 means only HTML 4.01
+* but : correct
+* kind of composable

 ```notes
 The default for doing these kind of things, but ; tedious to work with ; only HTML 4.01 (because of libxml2), optimized for parsing.